Encourages students to learn about ancient Japanese Samurai through reading, repsonding to, and writing haiku.

 - Employ relevant pre-writing strategies and organizational techniques

-- Computers with internet access or a large collection of poetry books (try the Haiku Book List)
+- Computers with Internet access or a large collection of poetry books.
+Try the Haiku Book List for suggested titles.

-Step 1: Review the information gathered during the Who Were the Samuri? internet research lesson of the unit.
+Step 1: Review the information gathered during the Who Were the Samurai? lesson of this unit plan.
 If a master list was compiled and copied, review or distribute to the students.

-Step 2: Ask the students what they learned about Haiku.
-Responses should include that it is a very old form of poetry, made popular by the Samurai warrior, Basho.
-Examples of Basho’s Haiku can be found on the internet.
+Step 2: Ask the students what they learned about haiku poetry.
+Responses should include that it is a very old form of poetry made popular by the samurai warrior, Basho.
+Examples of Basho’s haiku can be found on the Internet.

-Step 6: Students will explore websites that offer collections of Haiku poetry, or will locate Haiku in poetry books (the Haiku Book List features traditional Japanese Haiku as well as modern examples of the form).
-Students will be asked to work with their partners to record five examples of Haiku to share with the class.
+Step 1: Have students explore websites that offer collections of haiku poetry or locate haiku in poetry books (the Haiku Book List features traditional Japanese haiku as well as modern examples of the form).
+Ask students to work with their partners to record five examples of haiku to share with the class.

-Step 7: Classroom Discussion: Encourage students to share the poems collected.
+Step 2: Encourage students to share the poems collected.
 Critique the poems by asking the following: